daormar/debasher/doc/design_doc_resident.md

 - **A crash during a round** aborts it, and the mechanism is not designed.
 What
   exists: a node that comes back has no round open, and the next round of a newer epoch replaces a round that another node was left with open (section 2).
-  A real crash during a round has not been tried.
-What else it can cause, found on 2026-09-21 by reading the code (measured only where it says so):
+  What it can cause, found on 2026-09-21 by reading the code (measured only where it says so):
   - A marker that is lost keeps the round of its receiver open.
 A node that crashes after it has captured its state and enqueued its marker, and before its writer thread has written it, leaves the next node waiting for it.
 At a